-- 1) Approve the renewal of the contracts shown in the table below and awarded under KHA's Juvenile Justice, Pre-Teen/Teen and Special Needs RFPs for a ten month period beginning October 1, 2020. - 2) Authorize the CEO to execute contract amendments and other documents necessary to carry out the intent of (1) above.
+- 1) Approve the renewal of the contracts shown in the table below and awarded under KHA's Juvenile Justice, Pre-Teen/Teen and Special Needs RFPs for a ten-month period beginning October 1, 2020. - 2) Authorize the CEO to execute contract amendments and other documents necessary to carry out the intent of (1) above.

 In August 2019, three RFPs were released to procure services in the Essential Services Categories of Juvenile Justice, Pre-Teen/Teen and Special Needs.
-The contract renewals will be for 10 months and funding will be prorated to line the contracts up with the school year.
+The contract renewals will be for 10-months and funding will be prorated to line the contracts up with the school year.
+The third-year option for renewal is planned for a full year, August 2021-July 2022.

-These recommendations for renewal are based on an analysis of performance metrics, programmatic outcomes, priorities determined by the Board of Directors, as well as a projection of prorated funding for the following year, which can be found on Exhibit A.
+These recommendations for renewal are based on an analysis of performance metrics, programmatic outcomes, and a projection of funding for the following year, which can be found on Exhibit A.

-Approval of this item would result in the funded amount as shown below and on Exhibit A and will come from funds appropriated in KHA's 2020-2021 Budget Ordinance:
+Approval of this item would result in the funded amount as shown below and on Exhibit A and will come from funds leftover in FY 2019-2020 and those appropriated in KHA's 2020-2021 Budget Ordinance.